bridgecrewio/terraform-provider-bridgecrew/README.md

 # terraform-provider-bridgecrew

-First you need to add your secret - the bridgecrew API key, as an env var, BRIDGECREW_API, or it won't work.
+First you need to add your secret - the Bridgecrew API key, as an env var, BRIDGECREW_API, or it won't work.

 If this is you first time using this provider you will need to build